christinecha/web-sparkle/README.md

 ---

-### mixins-less | mixins-scss
-Clean up your CSS with some fancy new mixins.
-Available for LESS and SCSS, because I'm nice.

-🏋 Performance
-🏆 Visual Polish
-🎪 Animation
-💄 Code Style

----

 ### [resize-scroll-handler](https://github.com/christinecha/web-sparkle/tree/master/packages/resize-scroll-handler)
 No more long frames.
 Stop repainting the browser all the time, and only fire window events once.